 - 1.7 7.
 Expect to need support from other IVF couples

 - 1.8 8.
 Expect to be protective of your pregnancy

 - 1.9 9.
 Expect to need/want time off work

 First Things First

-First and foremost, keep in mind that an IVF pregnancy is a wonderful thing.
+First and foremost, keep in mind that a pregnancy is a wonderful thing.
 Many couples go through IVF and do not become pregnant.
 So, if you are pregnant, congratulations!
 You’ve cleared a huge hurdle and now it is time to focus on the pregnancy.
 If you are interested in the question of when are your baby born, you can try our best IVF pregnancy calculator and best IVF hCG calculator.

 If you’ve never been pregnant before, you might have even more questions that someone who has had a baby before, but used IVF for a second or subsequent pregnancy.
 How do you know if you’re pregnant?
 What does it feel like?
 Is there a way to avoid a miscarriage?